cristianCeamatu/theOdinProject-googleclone/README.md

 # This is a Google Home and Search pages clone

 > The project is a clone of the google home and search pages build for [TheOdinProject](https://www.theodinproject.com/).
-Enjoy your videos!
+Enjoy your searches!

 ### Homepage
 ![screenshot](./app-screenshot-full.png)